ecederstrand/py-syncset/README.rst

 Let's say you want so refresh a local copy of some URLs from a server.
 You get a timestamp from the `Last-Modified` HTTP header.

-First, we want to tell `syncset` what constitutes a unique ID is and what we constitutes a revision (changekey).
+First, we want to tell `syncset` what constitutes a unique ID is and what constitutes a revision (changekey).
 We subclass  `SyncSetMember` and make 'url' the unique ID and 'last_modified' the changekey.

 >>> import syncset